 I’ll save us a few lines in this installment, assuming you can recall your own experience with being introduced to web pages and mobile technologies.
 This installment is focusing on the next undeniable technology, patiently waiting for you drop your fear, IoT (Internet of Things).

 You may be familiar with your Fitbit, or even have your fridge text that you need to buy milk.
 You may also marvel in these conveniences or see them as an affectation that has little “real-world” use.
 I am not talking about that IoT, I’m talking about IoT for business.
 I’m talking about game-changing IoT.

 What, you need examples?
 Ok.
-You’re a shipping company in Cleveland, Ohio.
+You’re a shipping company.
 You could use IoT appliances to communicate on engine performance (truck, ship, or whatever), and report and schedule maintenance before failure.
-You’re an organic greenhouse farmer in Raleigh, North Carolina, you could use IoT to report CO2 levels in your greenhouse, pH in the water, proper watering, and temperature.
+You’re an organic greenhouse farmer, you could use IoT to report CO2 levels in your greenhouse, Ph in the water, proper watering, and temperature.
 Need more?
 Ok.
-You’re an office manager at Anywhere Company, you could use IoT to adjust HVAC, lights, security, access and real-time attendance saving thousands in energy and creating a more secure and efficient office.
+You’re an office manager at Anywhere company, you could use IoT to adjust HVAC, lights, security, access and real-time attendance saving thousands in energy and creating a more secure and efficient office.